 Located directly across from the Saratoga Casino, the Sasquatch Casino has, some of the best cheap dinning values in Black Hawk.
 The Sasquatch Grill serves $2.99 breakfast burritos and croissant sandwiches in the morning, and a $7.25 prime rib steak dinner later.
 However earning 40 points on your player’s card will score you a free meal.

 There’s also a video arcade area for the kids here, with 15 different games.

-Fitting of its name, this fun and quirky joint has an enormous sasquatch in the center of it, where you can rub Sasquatch’s butt for good luck.
+Fitting of its name, this fun and quirky joint has an enormous 7 foot, 4 inch sasquatch named “Harry” who watches over all the action in center of the casino.
+You can even rub Sasquatch’s butt for good luck.

 The Sasquatch Casino is open from 8 AM to 2 AM, seven days a week.

 125 Gregory St.

 Black Hawk, CO.
 80422